 Oral diabetes medicines are medicines that you take by mouth to help control your blood sugar level.
 They are designed to help people whose bodies still produce some insulin, but not enough insulin.

 What medicines could my doctor prescribe?

-Six kinds of diabetes medicine are available in pill form: metformin (a biguanide), sulfonylureas, thiazolidinediones, meglitinides, biguanides, thiazolidinediones, alpha-glucosidase inhibitors and dipeptidyl peptidase-4 (DPP-4) inhibitors.
+Eight categories of diabetes medicine are available in pill form: metformin (a biguanide), sulfonylureas, thiazolidinediones, meglitinides, alpha-glucosidase inhibitors, sodium-glucose transporter 2 (SGLT2), dipeptidyl peptidase-4 (DPP-4) inhibitors, and bile acid sequestrants.
 Each medicine has good points and bad points.
 Your doctor will decide which medicine is right for you.